Jubair-Khandaker/jira-ticketing-demo/README.md

 #### Urgency Breakdown (Pie Chart)

-Displays the distribution of tickets by urgency (High, Medium, Low).
+Displays the distribution of tickets by urgency.

 ![Dashboard](u.png)